 Should You Become An English Major?

 Writing is in your blood and you have hopes of writing bestsellers, seaside writing retreats, book signing events, and film options, but it is important to look at the whole picture.

 Studying the art of writing is extremely pleasurable and personally rewarding, but there are some drawbacks when it comes time to graduate.
-Accounting, Biology, Economics, all of these majors transfer smoothly into straight forward careers.
-One of the biggest challenges English majors face is transferring their skills into real world applications.
+Accounting, Biology, and Economics transfer smoothly into straightforward careers.
+One of the biggest challenges English majors face is transferring their skills into real-world applications.
 It can be done, but it takes an ounce of creativity.

 Common Jobs for English Majors

 All of the jobs above require more than just a piece of paper stating you passed 120 units.
 Most of those careers require samples, additional training, or specialization.
 Just walking out the door as an "English major" is going to make it difficult to find profitable employment after graduation.

 You Need a Game Plan!

 Just because you love to write, and you have aspirations of becoming a writer, doesn't mean you have to study writing to be successful.
 The average bachelor's degree requires 120 units.
 The average semester course is three units.
 That means before you graduate, you will take approximately 40 classes.
 Not all of those courses need to be English classes.

 Before you check the English major box and hand it to the registrar, it is important to have a game plan.

 Do you want to be a technical writer?
 Majoring in technical writing and minoring in one of the sciences will give you an edge over the competition.